plenoptic-org/plenoptic/docs/tutorials/intro/Metamer.md

 The metamer lies slightly outside the range `[0, 1]`, so we clip before saving as an image.
 Metamer's objective function has a quadratic penalty on the synthesized image's range, and the weight on this penalty can be adjusted by changing the value of `range_penalty_lambda` <!-- skip-lint --> at initialization.

-You can also save the entire {class}`Metamer <plenoptic.synthesize.metamer.Metamer>` object with its {func}`save <plenoptic.synthesize.metamer.Metamer.save>` method.
+You can also save the entire {class}`~plenoptic.synthesize.metamer.Metamer` object with its {func}`~plenoptic.synthesize.metamer.Metamer.save` method.
 This can be fairly large (depending on how many iterations you ran it for and how frequently you stored progress), but stores all information:

 ```{code-cell} ipython3
 met.save("test.pt")